rsaber/anvil/README.md

 ```
 >>> project.yaml <<<

-# 'pages' is a required key
+# 'buildlist' is a required key
-# indicates the relative path of all yaml files to be converted into HTML
+# indicates the relative path (relative to project directory) of all yaml files to be converted into HTML
-pages:
+buildlist:
 	- my_file_name.yaml

 # 'copy' is an optional key